Gemma 4 vs Qwen 3.5 vs Llama 4: Which Open Model Should You Actually Use? (2026)

 Benchmark Showdown - Numbers That Matter

-Benchmarks are flawed and everyone knows it, but they remain the most consistent way to compare models across labs.
-Here is how the flagships stack up on the evaluations that get cited most often.
+Benchmarks are flawed and everyone knows it.
+Still, they stay the most consistent way to compare models across labs.
+Here is how the flagships stack up on the tests that get cited most.

 | Benchmark | Gemma 4 31B | Qwen 3.5 27B | Llama 4 Maverick 400B |